 Supported by the National Science Foundation

 Who should apply - All Ph.D. students in cultural/social anthropology programs are eligible.
 Students who are in the process of developing dissertation projects or preparing dissertation proposals are particularly encouraged to apply.

-To Apply - Applications for this year's SFTM are complete.
-Applications for the 2011 SFTM will open Sept.
+To Apply - Applications for this year's SIRD are complete.
+Applications for the 2011 SCRM will open Sept.
 1, 2010.

 |Copyrightę2002 Clarence Gravlee & David Kennedy.
 All Rights Reserved.
 Last updated 09.04.2004|